pierre-vigier/Perl6-Math-Matrix/README.md

 ### [new-diagonal](#constructors)

-creates a [diagonal](#is-diagonal) matrix which again contains zeros, except in the main [diagonal](#diagonal), that can hold arbitrary values.
-The only required argument is a list of numbers, which will become the content of the main diagonal.
-Naturally diagonal matrices are also always [quadratic](#is-square).
+creates a *diagonal* matrix (as checked by [is-diagonal](#is-diagonal)), which contains zeros, except in the main [diagonal](#diagonal), that can hold arbitrary values.
+The only required argument is a list these arbitrary numbers, which will become the content of the main diagonal.

     say Math::Matrix.new-diagonal( 2, 4, 5 ) :